 🏁 Our Verdict: The Best TFSA Strategy for 2026

 - Open an EQ Bank TFSA for your cash savings and emergency fund.
-It’s free, has no minimum balance, offers a competitive tax-free rate, and is fully CDIC-insured.
-See our full EQ Bank Review for everything this bank offers.
+It’s free, pays 1.50% tax-free (as of March 2026), and is fully CDIC-insured.
+Use our referral link — you both get $20 when you deposit $100.
+See our full EQ Bank Review for all their account types.

-- For money you won’t need for 1+ years, consider a TFSA GIC at EQ Bank or Oaken Financial for a higher locked-in rate.
+- For money you won’t need for 1+ years, consider a TFSA GIC at EQ Bank (~3.15%) or Oaken Financial (up to 3.80%) for a higher guaranteed rate.
 See our Best GIC Rates in Canada guide for current rates.

 - For long-term retirement savings, open a Wealthsimple TFSA and choose a managed portfolio or buy a diversified ETF like XEQT or VEQT.
 Time in market is the most powerful driver of long-term returns.

-- If your TFSA is currently at a big bank earning 0.01–0.55%, request a direct transfer (not a withdrawal) to EQ Bank to avoid contribution room issues and start earning more immediately.
+- If your TFSA is currently at a big bank earning 0.01–0.55%, request a direct transfer to EQ Bank to start earning more immediately without affecting your contribution room.

-Both take under 10 minutes to open online.
+All three take under 10 minutes to open online.
 No fees, no minimums.
+Use our referral links for sign-up bonuses.

-Some links above may be affiliate links — we may earn a small commission if you sign up, at no extra cost to you.
+Links above are referral links — we may earn a small reward if you sign up, at no extra cost to you.
 Learn about our editorial standards →